The Simplicity of Physical Laws: Theoretical Benefits

 \section{Theoretical Benefits}

-To further illustrate the theoretical benefits of PNS, I discuss five issues that are important to nomic realists: induction, symmetries, dynamics, determinism, and explanation.
-The metaphysical posits of nomic realism leave it open what we should say about them.
-Accepting PNS allows us to say the right things in a systematic way.
+To further illustrate the theoretical benefits of PNS, I discuss five key issues relevant to nomic realists: induction, symmetries, dynamics, determinism, and explanation.
+Accepting PNS provides a systematic framework for addressing these issues.